5 Great Eco-Friendly Dog Beds: Organic & Non-Toxic

 We Say: I couldn’t write a bed article without mentioning one of my favorite sleep brands, Avocado.

-This is one seriously green dog bed.
 I don’t have a problem with either of Millie’s choices.
-However, if I was a Labradoodle looking for a comfy bed but also conscious of my environmental paw print, this is the bed I’d go for.
+However, if I were a Labradoodle looking for a comfy bed but also conscious of my environmental paw print, this is the bed I’d go for.

 This is an expensive option (particularly if you also go for the pillow bolster and bed frame), but if you can stretch the budget this far for your furry friend (and the planet!) it’s worth every cent!